erdc/gazar/README.md

 # gazar
-A collection of functions to use with GDAL.
+A collection of functions/wrappers to use with ogr/gdal.

 Also, the Mongolan word for land, point, place or station (газар).